-As the world is changed by ‘horse whisperers’ and natural horsemen, our empathy levels for horses have shot through the roof.
+As the world is changed by ‘horse whisperers’ and ‘natural’ horsemen, our empathy levels for horses have shot through the roof.
 This is a good thing.
 However, we are cynical and skeptical about our own abilities to communicate.
 We know in theory that horses are vulnerable, and try to give them so much freedom, but it doesn’t always work.

 What does this mean for us as humans and caretakers?

 Humans and horses, like everything else in this universe, were designed to understand one another.
 Learning new ‘languages’ is just as much the horse’s gift as it is the human’s.
-Understanding how this mutual communication works is an act of letting go for human beings, who so love to be unique in their abilities.
+Understanding how this mutual communication works is an act of letting go.
+Letting go of control; letting go of fear; letting go of obsessive behaviour.

-My pride was torn to pieces when I first discovered that Storm was equally as capable of reading me as I was of him; because it meant that I didn’t need to create a system with which to communicate to him.
+My pride was torn to pieces when I first discovered that Storm was equal (and almost better) at reading me than I was of him!
+It meant that I didn’t need to create a system with which to communicate to him.
 It meant that I wasn’t nearly as responsible for our relationship as I wanted to be.
 Yes, I’m his caretaker and responsible for his needs, but I’m not responsible for teaching him to understand me.
 He does that all on his own.
-Why do we need a system to replace what naturally happens in the wild, like what Kevin the bear cub did with the herd of horses.
+Why do we need a system to replace what naturally happens in the wild?

 As caretakers, this doesn’t mean that we shouldn’t be aware of how our body language is affecting the horses.
 This realization calls for you to be confident in your communication skills, and in turn respect your horse’s mode of communication as well.